balcoder/flexbox-travel-npmdev/README.md

+# Flexbox Web App

+This is a demo travel agency page for a hotel built on flexbox

-# NPM Scripts
+## NPM Scripts

-This is a simple npm script based build tool to build simple web apps.
-It has some sample files and sass to test the build process.

 To get up and running install the required packages: